Master of Applied Science in Spatial Analysis for Public Health

-A Live Virtual Open House was held for the MAS and Certificate programs in Spatial Analysis for Public Health was held in February 2019.
-To view a recording of this event, please click the image below.
+A Live Virtual Open House for the Spatial Analysis programs was held in October 2019.
+For a recording of this session, please click the image below.

 A Live Q&A was held in 2018 to answer specific questions that prospective students had about the programs and admissions process.
 To access a recording of the session, please click the image below.

 Spatial Analysis and Public Health